Patching Helm-Deployed Workloads with kubectl

 - Audit drift: Periodically run

-provides agility when Helm upgrades are too heavy or slow.
+Patching with kubectl provides agility when Helm upgrades are too heavy or slow.
 Used wisely, it's a powerful tool for firefighting and hotfixing - but remember: Helm is still the source of truth.
 Always back-port changes into your chart to ensure long-term consistency.

 Filed under: Kubernetes, Helm, kubectl, Patching, DevOps